-The public areas on the upper deck include the lounge and bar, a library area and a restaurant which can seat everyone at a single sitting.
+The public areas include the lounge and bar, a library area and a restaurant that can seat everyone at a single sitting.
 The sun deck has a tented area for shade.

 Seating.
 Specific seats are not reserved.
 You sit where you want.

 Acoustics.
-This festival is more concerned with authenticity and ambience than acoustical perfection.
-While some of the venues have excellent acoustics, others have idiosyncrasies not found in modern concert halls.
+This festival is more concerned with locale and authenticity than with acoustic perfection.
+The venues may have idiosyncrasies or reverberations of the sort not found in modern concert halls.

 Changes.
-Musicians fall ill, venues require restoration, airlines alter schedules: there are many unforeseeable circumstances which could necessitate changes to the programme.
+Musicians fall ill, venues may close for repairs, airlines alter schedules: there are many circumstances which could necessitate changes to the programme.
 We ask you to be understanding should they occur.